AviatrixSystems/Docs/HowTos/FAQ.rst

 To enable LDAP authentication, go to Settings > Controller > LDAP Login and fill the form.

-To enable DUO authentication, go to Settings > Controller > 2FA Login and follow `the instructions <http://docs.aviatrix.com/HowTos/AdminUsers_DuoAuth.html#configuration-workflow-for-duo-authentication>`_ to set up DUO.
+To enable DUO authentication, go to Settings > Controller > Duo Login and follow `the instructions <http://docs.aviatrix.com/HowTos/AdminUsers_DuoAuth.html#configuration-workflow-for-duo-authentication>`_ to set up DUO.

 5. Creating Read-Only Accounts
 #############################